brndnmtthws/optimal-buy-cbpro/README.md

 # Caveats/limitations

-* Currently it only supports USD
 * Some values are hardcoded, but if you want to change that feel free to send a PR!
 * If you try to trade manually or using some other bot at the same time, you're probably going to have a bad time
 * You might have a few dollars (<$100) sitting in your account at all times, even when all orders have been filled
-* It makes a best effort with minimal complexity to invest all of your USD, but it may not be possible to fill all orders right away
+* It makes a best effort with minimal complexity to invest all of your fiat, but it may not be possible to fill all orders right away
 * It may take a few days for the market to drop enough for the buys to fill